miebach/lit-html-parcel/README.md

 The result is that git will merge the lockfile normally, but as the script always returns non-zero git will afterwards indicate that there was a conflict, even if the merge was actually resolved without conflicts.
 The reason is that git sometimes could introduce errors when merging the lockfile, see https://github.com/yarnpkg/yarn/issues/1776#issuecomment-280437649

+## Behaviour driven development and end-to-end testing

+With mocha and puppeteer, see BEHAVIOUR.md

 ## `Parcel` with HMR

 https://parceljs.org/

 The package `parcel-bundle` should not be added locally into the project as a dev dependency, otherwise there were problems and HMR did not work with the current dependencies.

 ## Templates with `lit-html`